NielsLeenheer/ReceiptPrinterStatus/README.md

 ## How to use it?

-Load the `thermal-printer-status.umd.js` file from the `dist` directory in the browser and instantiate a `ThermalPrinterStatus` object.
+Load the `receipt-printer-status.umd.js` file from the `dist` directory in the browser and instantiate a `ReceiptPrinterStatus` object.

-    <script src='thermal-printer-status.umd.js'></script>
+    <script src='receipt-printer-status.umd.js'></script>

-Or import the `thermal-printer-status.esm.js` module:
+Or import the `receipt-printer-status.esm.js` module:

-    import ThermalPrinterStatus from 'thermal-printer-status.esm.js';
+    import ReceiptPrinterStatus from 'receipt-printer-status.esm.js';

 ## Connecting to a receipt printer

 This library uses the `WebUSBReceiptPrinter`, `WebSerialReceiptPrinter`, `WebBluetoothReceiptPrinter`, or `NetworkReceiptPrinter` library to communicate with the printer.
 See the documentation of those libraries for examples of how to connect to the receipt printer.
 All these libraries work in a very similar way.
 In all cases you instantiate the object, then call the `connect()` function to connect to the printer.
-Once connected, you get back a `connected` event which you can use to set up `ThermalPrinterStatus`.
+Once connected, you get back a `connected` event which you can use to set up `ReceiptPrinterStatus`.

 For example: